-To use Looker with Vector you will need to configure an Ingres driver.
-These instructions describe that process, assuming use of a startup script similar to the examples provided here.
+To use Looker with Actian Avalanche or Vector you will need to configure an Ingres driver.
+These instructions describe that process, assuming use of a startup script similar to the examples provided on this Looker Github page.

 You will need to acquire an Ingres driver JAR, include it as part of the startup process, and add an option to tell Looker to access it.

 Follow the steps on the Custom JDBC drivers documentation page using the following values: